 Security in DevOps

 The rapid pace of software development and the transition to a DevOps model require innovative approaches to security.
-With our updated Jenkins plugin for WAS, automating web app vulnerability scanning in your CI/CD process is easier than ever.
+With our latest plugins, automating web app vulnerability scanning in your CI/CD process is easier than ever.